imagej/imagej.github.io/_pages/scripting/basics.md

 ImageJ and Fiji are able to run scripts written in [different languages](/scripting#supported-languages).
 Besides all the differences the approach on how to use the [API of ImageJ](http://javadoc.imagej.net/) is similar for all of them.
 This article will introduce the basic concepts and is valid for all scripting languages.

 {% include notice icon="info" content='The examples are written in Groovy, but they are easy to adapt for any other scripting language ImageJ supports.
-For the ImageJ1 macro language, refer to the dedicated section in Languages.' %}
+For the ImageJ 1.x macro language, refer to the dedicated section in Languages.' %}

 # Importing classes, services and functions